Going to the cinema

 Visit www.cineworld.com from the Tuesday before each weekend to find out what film is showing that week and to book tickets.

-Tickets cost £1.75 or £3.25 for 3D showings, and can be booked online through “My Cineworld” or on the day.
+Tickets cost from £2.00 or from £3.50 for 3D showings, and can be booked online or on the day.
 Anyone can attend, the ticket price is the same for all the family.
 Adults must be attending with a child or young person age 14 or under.

 Not all films may be showing at your local Cineworld, please check cinema page for full listings.

-Vue cinemas will be showing a subtitled film on the second Sunday of every month at every Vue cinema nationwide*.
+Vue cinemas will be showing a subtitled film on the second Sunday of every month at every Vue cinema nationwide* as part of their Mini Mornings performances.

 There are over 80 Vue cinemas across the country - have a look to find out if there is a Vue cinema near you!